AMSTERDAM MUSEUMS — Enjoy the Best Art in the Netherlands

 Mauritshuis & Kunstmuseum Den Haag

 While Amsterdam can become chaotic with hordes of tourists and densely-populated quarters, The Hague exudes a special dignity and deserves a few days in your itinerary.
-The Kunstmuseum Den Haag is presenting an exhibition in 2024 highlighting the fascinating and diverse oeuvre of Max Backmann.
+The Kunstmuseum Den Haag presented an exhibition earlier in 2024 highlighting the fascinating and diverse oeuvre of Max Beckmann.

-The retrospective entitled “Universe Max Beckmann” is on view in The Hague from January 27 — May 20, 2024.
+The retrospective entitled “Universe Max Beckmann” closed in The Hague in May 2024; however you can enjoy the fashions created by Christian Dior (1905-57) from September 21 through January 26, 2025 during the exhibition “DIOR — A New Look.”
 In addition, the Kunstmuseum’s impressive holdings of MONDRIAN and DE STIJL are always on view in The Hague’s most comprehensive art museum!

 Before you say goodbye to the Netherlands, take time to visit the famous Mauritshuis with its amazing collection of paintings by Rembrandt, Hans Holbein the Younger, and Jacob van Ruisdael, in addition to Vermeer’s “View of Delft” and “The Girl with a Pearl Earring.”